-Many of the courses at larger university, especially the introductory courses, have a lot of students.
+Many of the courses at a larger university, especially the introductory courses, have a lot of students.
 These classes are usually lecture-style where the information is told to the students.
 However, liberal arts classes are usually smaller and include classroom discussions almost on a daily basis.
 Students have the opportunity to hear different perspectives, communicate their thoughts and ideas, and think critically.

 8. Well-Rounded Education

 However, liberal arts colleges allow students to take classes in many disciplines.
-By definition, liberal arts colleges provide students an overview of the arts, humanities, mathematics, natural sciences, and social sciences.
+By definition, these colleges provide students an overview of the arts, humanities, mathematics, natural sciences, and social sciences.
 A liberal arts degree is generally meant to prepare students for a variety of career paths versus a specific career path.

 9. Preparation for Graduate School

 More liberal arts college graduates attend graduate school than other students.
-Liberal arts colleges tend to prepare their students well for graduate level work because they focus on class participation, writing papers, and thinking critically.
+Liberal arts colleges tend to prepare their students well for graduate-level work because they focus on class participation, writing papers, and thinking critically.

 10. Employers Value Liberal Arts Education

 The intimate nature of most liberal arts educations prepares future employees for all areas of a career.
 Students will have analytical, communication, and team-working skills that they need to succeed.
 Companies are hiring liberal arts majors more frequently now because of these skills.

 Not all liberal arts colleges are exactly the same.
 But, in general, this gives you a good idea of why many students choose these schools.
 Many times, a smaller campus with fewer students lends itself to an easy transition from a high school, where your classes may have been about the same size.